 If you’re a music fan, you might recognise DJ, record producer, songwriter and musician Naughty Boy:

-Kate wore a teal dress by ARoss Girl x Soler, a collaboration between ARoss Girl and Soler London.
+Kate wore a teal dress by ARoss Girl x Soler, a collaboration between two brands: ARoss Girl and Soler London.

 I’ll admit this was the first I’d heard of either company, so I conducted a little research.
 ARoss Girl is a project by Amanda Ross, started after a rich and varied career in the fashion world.
 She held the positions of Market Director at Harper’s Bazaar and Fashion Director at Departures Magazine.
 She also turned her hand to red-carpet styling and jewellery design in more recent years.
 Soler London is a fashion boutique in Notting Hill, London with a celebrity following.
 It’s owned by designer Alex Al-Bader.